Getting Started With BuzzSumo: A Tutorial

 Run a Content Analysis Report For a Topic or Domain

-If you want an overview of the content being published and shared for any particular topic or domain you can run a content analysis report.
+If you want a quick overview of the content being published and shared for any particular topic or domain you can run a content analysis report.
 This report will provide the following information and charts:

 Need Help or Support?

-If you have any questions or suggestions, feel free to shoot us an email at email@example.com or send us a tweet @buzzsumo.
-We’ll be glad to hold your hand so you can use BuzzSumo for your content and influencer research.
+If you have any questions or suggestions, feel free to shoot us an email at firstname.lastname@example.org.
+We’ll be glad to help you out so you can use BuzzSumo for your content and influencer research.